tomita-ychr/simple-selenium-checker/README.md

 checker.run(scenario)
 ```

 In the above scenario, first, it opens `https://http://127.0.0.1:8080/`, and checks if there is a `header` element on the page, and checks if the inner text of `h2` tag is `Home`.
-And then it clicks second navigation menu link, after page loaded, checks if the inner text of `h2` tag is `Foo`.
+And then it clicks second navigation menu link, after the page loaded, checks if the inner text of `h2` tag is `Foo`.

 Javascript error and response Status code problems are checked automatically, and if there is a problem an error is thrown.
 These functions are realized by checking the browser console log.